 1. Location, location, location

 Do you live in a city or the countryside?
 Will you mainly be nipping around busy streets or strolling through tranquil country lanes?
-Location is important when it comes to picking a pram as it can mean the difference between a nice trip out, and one filled with awkward maneuvers and endless frustration.
+Location is important when it comes to picking a pram as it can mean the difference between a nice trip out, and one filled with awkward manoeuvres and endless frustration.

 The main things to consider here are WWS; Weight, Wheels, Suspension.
 Do I want something lightweight to zip around with or something heavier but more sturdy?
 How many wheels do I need and what type of wheel should they be?
 Do I need a 4-wheel suspension or will normal suspension be fine?